rsksmart/RSKIPs/IPs/RSKIP178.md

 ### Transaction Confirmation

 In Nakamoto consensus, a transaction is confirmed if there are *N* block confirmations after the transaction has been included.
-In the SFAMM model, we recommend that economic actors wait also *N\*v* time, where *v* is the average RSK block interval (currently 30 seconds).
+In the IFAMM model, we recommend that economic actors wait also *N\*v* time, where *v* is the average RSK block interval (currently 30 seconds).

 ## Rationale